 - Preheat oven to 425 degrees.
 Line a baking sheet with parchment paper and set aside.

-- Peel, core, and dice apples into 1/2" cubes.
+- Peel, core, and dice apples into ½" cubes (the smaller the better).
 In a bowl, add apples, brown sugar, and cinnamon.
 Toss to coat and set aside.

 - On a lightly floured surface, roll out puff pastry sheets to approximately 12 inch squares.
 Cut each sheet into four squares.

-- In a small bowl, add the egg and 1 tablespoon of water.
-Whisk together to create an egg wash.
-Brush the tops of each turnover with egg wash.
+- In a small bowl, whisk egg and 1 tablespoon of water to create an egg wash.
+Brush tops and edges of each turnover with egg wash.